qdread/glmm-workshop-dec2022/install.md

 You will need to download R from [The Comprehensive R Archive Network](https://cran.r-project.org/), or CRAN.
 CRAN is a team of developers that maintain R and manage the packages that users contribute.

-Go to the [CRAN website](https://cran.r-project.org/) and select the link to download R for your operating system.
+Go to the [CRAN website](https://cran.r-project.org/) and select the link to download the most recent version of R for your operating system.
 Follow the installation instructions.
 You will need admin rights to do this so you may need to get help from your IT staff.

 ## How to install RStudio